Gender Pay Gap Report 2025

 Understanding Our Pay Gap

-The shape of our workforce also impacts our bonus gap, with our senior executives participating in the Company’s Long-Term Incentive Plans.
+The structure of our workforce also impacts our bonus gap, with our senior leaders participating in the Company’s Long-Term Incentive Plans.
+Over time it is anticipated that changes in the representation of women at senior levels will influence bonus outcomes.

 Addressing the Gap